 - Deleted items are recoverable through the “Lost & Found” feature

-- The backup and restore functionality allows for quick and easy data migrations to “ship” data between G Suite user accounts
+- The backup and restore functionality allows for quick and easy cloud data migration to “ship” data between G Suite user accounts

 Spinbackup provides the following cybersecurity features and functionality to G Suite administrators

-Risky apps Control – The third-party apps control module in Spinbackup allows administrators to screen third-party apps that have been installed in the G Suite organization and also quickly and easily see what data those apps have access to.
+High Risky Apps Control – The third-party apps control module in Spinbackup allows administrators to screen third-party apps that have been installed in the G Suite organization and also quickly and easily see what data those apps have access to.
 Third-party apps control is seamless and automated and is able to remediate security risks involving third-party apps by utilizing an Incident Response Plan prevent data loss and leak disasters.

 G Suite Ransomware Protection – The ransomware protection module of Spinbackup is an extremely powerful weapon that can be used by G Suite administrators to fight this alarming plague on business-critical data.
 It is able to detect and proactively remediate the effects of ransomware attempting to encrypt data stored in the G Suite environment.
 G Suite administrators are able to restore files affected by ransomware in real time!
 Spinbackup provides the following in regards to ransomware: